gabrieldasneves/Design-System-full-project/README.md

 # Design-System-full-project

 ## This project was developed in Rocketseat's Ignite Lab.

-Design system of a login page...
+I could learn and practice several tools for building a Design System such as Figma, React, StoryBook and TailwindCSS.

 <hr>